Sang Sinxay: In Thailand

 Wat Sanuan Wari hosts fewer murals, although they are often used to illustrate the story in books and other media.
 One of the murals depicts Sinxay, Sangthong and Siho fighting the giant snake.
 While Wat Chaisi and Wat Sanuan Wari are located near Khon Kaen, the regional center of Isan, Wat Photaram is situated further away, in Maha Sarakham.
 In this temple scenes from Sang Sinxay are depicted on a single outside wall, covering it entirely.
 The scenes depicted are different from those found in other temples, including one scene portraying the battle between the nagas led by Nak Valoonarat and Sinxay, helped by the khut.

 In Isan Sang Sinxay is one of the most commonly performed stories within the shadow puppet theatre tradition called Nang Pramo Thai, along with the Ramakien.
 In this tradition the stories are performed at weddings, funerals, and Buddhist merit-making ceremonies.
 The most well known troupe, called "Bong Beng" and led by Sombat Nyotbatum, performs Sang Sinxay about sixty times a year.
 The troupe replaced the Ramakien with Sang Sinxay because the latter is written in royal Thai, which is more difficult to teach and learn.
 The performances of Sang Sinxay are usually accompanied by Lao music, and the main instrument used is the khene.
 Both the murals and the shadow puppet performances inspired by Sang Sinxay exist have existed for about a century.

+In Cambodia

+The tale of Sang Sinxay also appears as an ancient theatrical form in Cambodian literature known as sastra lbaeng, with the name Sang Selachey or Saing Selchey.
+According to scholars of Khmer classical literature, the tale was written in Khmer by Oknha Vongsa Thipadei Ouk in 1887.
+In the 1930s, Saing Selchey was "one of the most popular bassac plots" in Cambodia.
+First in 1962 and 1966 with 6000 exemplaries, the Buddhist Institute transcribed the sastra and printed a new copy of Saing Selchey.
+In 1986 Minister of Culture Chheng Phon sponsored a special performance of Saing Selchey as part of his effort to promote the cultural renaissance of Cambodia after the devastation caused by the Khmer Rouge.
+Since the 1990s, NGOs have adapted the form to spread information about AIDS, sex trafficking and domestic violence.
+In the 1999, Saing Selchey was played on stage again starring acots such as Chek Mach and attracting thousand of spectators.